-u The Centers for Medicare & Medicaid Services (CMS) is a federal agency in the US Department of Health and Human Services (HHS) that administers the Medicare program and works in partnership with state governments to administer Medicaid, the Children's Health Insurance Program and Software (child) insurance portability standards.
-V Out of the 438 nursing home facilities in North Carolina, all but nine are certified to receive Medicare and Medicaid funding.
-The nine that are not certified to receive Medicare and Medicaid funding only accept private pay or payment through private insurance.
+u The Centers for Medicare & Medicaid Services (CMS) is a federal agency in the US Department of Health and Human Services (HHS) that administers the Medicare program and works in partnership with state governments to administer Medicaid, the Children's Health Insurance Program (CHIP), and health insurance portability standards.

+Volt of the 438 nursing home facilities in North Carolina, all but nine are certified to receive Medicare and Medicaid funding only accept private pay or payment through private insurance.